MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

 ### How do I enable Copilot?

-If you're not in the region (listed in the previous [Availability table](#availability-by-region)) where Copilot is enabled by default, your admin can enable Copilot for an environment from the Power Platform admin center by consenting to data movement.
+If you're not in the region listed in the table in the [Availability by region](#availability-by-region) section where Copilot is enabled by default, your admin can enable Copilot for an environment from the Power Platform admin center by consenting to data movement.
 To learn more, go to [Enable copilots and generative AI features](/power-platform/admin/geographical-availability-copilot).

 ### How do I disable Copilot in the cloud flows designer?

-Refer to the [table in Availability by region](#availability-by-region) - If you aren't in the region with GPUs (infrastructure to support Copilot), you can toggle off the cross-geo data sharing settings from the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).
+Refer to the table in the [Availability by region](#availability-by-region) section in this article.
+If you aren't in the region with GPUs (infrastructure to support Copilot), you can toggle off the cross-geo data sharing settings from the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).
 However, If you're in the region with native GPUs with Copilot on by default, you can disable Copilot for your tenant by contacting Microsoft Support.
 You can disable and re-enable at tenant level easily using a PowerShell script.

 ### How is Copilot in cloud flows different from the text generation model in AI Builder?